pooya1361/myTest/README.md

 * think about what your portfolio and previous experiences show - If you have some beautiful pages focus on making the code nice and structured.
 If you are more of a back-end profile, show that you can make something pretty

 ### What to avoid
-* Avoid using jquery and angular, it kind of defeats the purpose of using reactjs :)
+* Avoid using jquery and angular, it kind of defeats the purpose of using reactjs
-*
+* Regular CSS in the baseCSS.js file.
+Instead use inline CSS as specified in the example file

 Good Luck and please contact us if you have any questions or problems! gustav@yepstr.com and filip@yepstr.com